DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- Med
 - Aurakinesis
 	- Change an enemy's aura so that other enemies see it as an enemy temporarily
+- Kamikaze-Kinesis
+	- When the power is fully charged, the player will zoom forward for about 3 seconds
+	- When the power is released, release an explosion that:
+		- deals a little bit damage
+		-

 ### Vendor
 - The vendors will carry more powers.